 2. Share an image to Instagram.
 (1 minute task)

 Instagram is the perfect platform for photographers to show off their work.
 There’s lots of other wedding vendors on there for your inspiration and to network with but there’s also a lot of brides to be planning their big day.
+One of my recent brides told me it was their favourite wedding planning tool.
 Reseach some key hashtags to get in front of your target customers and you’re away.
 I try to post twice a day and I share the post to my Facebook page meaning I’m marketing on two platforms at once!

 3. Submit one of your weddings to a wedding blog (15 minutes – 1 hour depending on the blog’s submission guidelines.)